Adults and families with children who have applied for protection (asylum)

 If you have to move into an ordinary reception centre before UDI can interview at the arrival centre, you should be prepared for a long wait for your interview and an answer regarding your application for protection.

 It makes no difference for your waiting time if the reception centre you live in is in one part of Norway or another.
-If you are staying in a private living accommodation, it is very important that you provide your address and other contact details so that UDI can reach you about your interview and with an answer regarding your application.
+If you are staying in a private living accommodation, you must provide your address and other contact details, so that UDI can reach you about your interview and with the answer regarding your application.

 What happens with your case while you wait?